zedong-peng/ForgeHLS/README.md

 The json format dataset is located in `code/forgehls_dataset_json/` and contains: For detailed dataset format information, see `code/forgehls_dataset_json/README.md`.

-The full dataset and all related artifacts will be released on [Hugging Face/ForgeHLS](https://huggingface.co/datasets/zedongpeng/forgehls), with official hosting support provided by the Hugging Face team upon request for extended storage to accommodate large-scale benchmarks.
+The full dataset and all related artifacts are available on [huggingface/ForgeHLS](https://huggingface.co/datasets/zedongpeng/forgehls), with official hosting support provided by the Hugging Face team upon request for extended storage to accommodate large-scale benchmarks.

 ### Prerequisites